-Young designers across Africa have been increasingly adapting to traditional methods of garment making and sourcing materials locally.
-This has seen a significant rise in a ‘fair and green’ fashion industry.
-For many years the fashion and retail industry in Africa was neglected in terms of how it impacted the environment.
-According to a UN report on industries that pollute the most globally, the fashion industry comes second, the first being the oil industry.
-Fast fashion brands have penetrated the African market and are looking to stay relevant.
+With fashion production contributing to 10% of carbons emitted by humans, several young designers across Africa have been increasingly adapting to traditional methods of garment making and sourcing materials locally.
+This has led to a significant rise in a 'fair and green' sustainable fashion industry.
+For several years, the fashion and retail industry in Africa failed to recognize the impacts of its operation on the environment.
+This article brings to limelight some eco-friendly African fashion brands taking the world by storm.

-African workers are being empowered as materials are sourced on the continent, giving room for an increase in job creation.
-The use of organic fabrics and old techniques of garment-making such as weaving textiles primarily found in Ghana and Nigeria, bead work in say Kenya and South Africa have been revitalized.
+In the global world today, sustainable fashion has proven to have less negative impact on the environment and is widely regarded as ethical.
+This is due to less strain on the value chain and less disposability of items; unlike what was obtainable in the past.
+And more importantly, there has been an increase in job opportunities with several African workers getting empowered, as materials are now sourced locally, giving room for an increase in job creation.
+The use of organic fabrics and old techniques of garment-making such as weaving textiles primarily found in Ghana and Nigeria, beadwork in Kenya and South Africa have since been revitalized.

-Here are top 5 Eco-friendly African brands taking Africa and the world by storm:
+Below are top 5 eco-friendly African brands taking Africa and the world by storm: